Adalab/modulo-2-evaluacion-final-Nanakuh/README.md

 You can find this web application hosted on GitHub Pages at the following address:

-How to Use
+How to Use:
 Clone this repository.
-Install the dependencies: npm install
+Install the dependencies: npm install.
 Launch the project in development mode: npm run dev.

-Search and get fun until find your favourites characters.
+Search and get fun until you see your favorites characters.
 I hope you find this README useful.

-If you want to contact me for any suggestion, please, contact me.🙂
+If you have any suggestion, please, contact me.🙂